Table of Contents

 The goal is for my computers and IP phone1) to connect to other AREDN nodes.
 Currently, I achieve this via two different paths:

-- via an internet tunnel to VE7RBE in Gibsons (which is not really ham radio), and
+- via internet tunnels to VA7DXX, VA7ULD, and VE7RBE (which is not really ham radio), and

 - via the 5.8 GHz band to one of the Mount Benson nodes on Vancouver Island.